Carnagion/birthbot/UPDATES.md

 # Slash commands

-Renamed `birthday announce` to `birthday channel set`.
-- Restricted to users who can manage channels.

-Renamed `birthday unannounce` to `birthday channel unset`.
-- Restricted to users who can manage channels.

-Added `birthday channel get`.
+Added `birthday help`.

-Improved error messages and response embeds.

 # Birthday format

-Improved time and timezone support.

-Added support for human-readable strings when using `birthday set` or displaying birthdays.
+Added support for the RFC-3339 time format when using `birthday set`.
-- Accepts input such as `17 June 2008` or `17 June 2008, 21:57, +01:00`.
+- Accepts input such as `2007-11-01`, `2002-07-19T01:13`, or `1996-06-23T14:35+09:00`.

-# Birthday announcements

-Improved default frequency of birthday checks.
-- Checks happen every 15 minutes instead of every 24 hours.

-# User data

-Improved data model and storage schemas.

 # Miscellaneous

-Added support for displaying changelogs on updates.
-- Announced only if a birthday channel is set.

-Changed arguments to be read from the command line rather than environment variables.
+Changed configuration format to TOML.
+- No more environment variables or long command-line arguments.